INTERVIEW WITH Bor Simms

 Q. Did you exhibit at this time?

-There was also something where I found absraction in particular did’t seem to mean what it did.
-The abstractions of leftovers seemed to have a sense.
-The chute sculptures are waste paper and offcuts taken from a bin outside a printers.
-They creat stereotyped geometric abstraction but they are about waste, modernity, communication and consumption.
-They could be just aesthetic but the appearance is not the point it’s what they are.
+There was also something where I found abstraction in particular didn’t seem to mean what it did.
+While starting from very profound intentions it is easy for abstraction to become decorative.
+Leftovers seemed to have a sense.
+The chute sculptures are waste paper and offcuts taken from bins outside printers.
+They create stereotypical geometric abstraction but they are about waste, modernity, communication and consumption.
+They could be just aesthetic but the appearance is not the point, it’s what they are, as well as removing the artist from aesthetics choices and subjectivity.

 Q. You’ve never been represented by a gallery.
 Did you apply to galleries?